Peppadew vs Piquillo: Pickled Sweet Heat or Spanish Roast

 Jar Liquid Test

 Open the jar and taste the liquid first.
-Peppadew lives in sweet brine from the South African pepper lane, so its acid and sugar are part of the ingredient.
+Peppadew lives in sweet brine from the South African pepper role, so its acid and sugar are part of the ingredient.
 Drain it completely and you still taste pickle.

 Piquillo usually arrives roasted, peeled, and packed with a softer pepper liquid.
 The jar supports the roasted flesh instead of defining the whole bite.